Here are the 5 Key Steps you need to take.

 It also opened the door for me to reevaluate the choices I had made up to that point and affirm or change what they were when I eventually did return to my regular life.

-Which brings me to why I am writing this article.
+This brings me to why I am writing this article.

 I BELIEVE IN THE POWER OF RETREATS.